StratCom conference in Omaha warns of nuclear threats growing in Far East

 Western eyes may be fixated on the bogged-down war between Russia and Ukraine.
-But the eyes of many nuclear weapons analysts are glancing warily towards the Far East.
+But the eyes of many nuclear weapons analysts are glancing warily toward the Far East.

 So is North Korea’s increasing success and confidence in its nuclear program.